-Disinfecting with Gravity Fill
+Disinfecting with Gravity Fill -If Equipped

 1. Prepare a chlorine solution using 1 gallon of water and 1/4 cup of household chlorine bleach (sodium hypochlorite solution).
-With tank empty, pour chlorine solution into the tank.
-Use 1 gallon solution for each 15 gallons of tank capacity.
+With tank empty, pour chlorine solution into the tank through the gravity fill port.

+Use 1 gallon solution for each 15 gallons of

+tank capacity.
 This procedure will result in a residual chlorine concentration of 50 ppm in the water system.

-If a 100 ppm concentration is desired as discussed in Step 4, use 1/2 cup of household bleach with 1 gallon of water to prepare the chlorine solution.
+NOTE: If a 100 ppm concentration is desired, use 1/2 cup of household bleach with 1 gallon of water to prepare the chlorine solution.
 One gallon of this solution should be used for each 15 gallons of tank capacity.